trailofbits/siderophile/README.md

   * LLVM must be installed and its `bin` directory must be in your `PATH` (this is because we use the `opt` utility)
   * `cargo` must be installed and in your `PATH`

 Then, simply run `./setup.sh` in this root directory.
 That's it!
+This will `cargo install rustfilt` if `rustfilt` isn't already in your `PATH` and compile Siderophile.

 ## How to use